There are three sections all bulletins must have:

 You can include other sections when needed, as explained in Writing your analysis.

 This is where you communicate the most important information about your bulletin.
 Points should be ranked in order of importance from a statistical point of view.
-Each point should be a single bullet point and contain 1 message that is expanded upon in the release.
+Each point should be a single bullet point and contain one message that is expanded upon in the release.

 Each bullet point should be a single sentence starting with what’s happened, followed by the significance of this.
 Use a semicolon to split up the sentence if necessary.
 For example: